ayvencore/SillyTavern-Lorebook-Manager/README.md

 `Lorebook Manager` is a third-party SillyTavern extension that adds a visual manager for lorebooks/world info files.

 # Disclaimer
 I'm not versed in TypeScript, but I do have some experiences in building websites, and extending features to make them work in my favour.
-This extension, as a result IS vibe coded.
+This extension, as a result IS vibe coded (with OpenAI Codex).
 It has not yet been tested on mobile.
 This is just the first iteration.
 Feedback, contribution, and feature requests are welcomed!

 ## What it adds